-A new method based on the normal approximation to the likelihood profile has been applied.
+A method based on the normal approximation to the likelihood profile has been applied (Maunder et al. in press).
 The previously-used method (Maunder and Watters 2001) does not take into consideration parameter uncertainty.
 It considered only uncertainty about future recruitment.
 A substantial part of the total uncertainty in predicting future events is caused by uncertainty in the estimates of the model parameters and current status, and this uncertainty should be considered in any forward projections.
 Unfortunately, the appropriate methods are often not applicable to models as large and computationally intense as the bigeye stock assessment model.
 Therefore, we have used a normal approximation to the likelihood profile that allows for the inclusion of both parameter uncertainty and uncertainty about future recruitment.
-This method is implemented by extending the assessment model an additional 5 years with quarterly effort data equal to those for 2004 scaled by the average catchability for 2002 and 2003 (except for the northern longline fishery which uses the years 2001-2002).
+This method is implemented by extending the assessment model an additional 5 years with quarterly effort data equal to those for 2005 (except for the longline fishery, which uses 2004) scaled by the average catchability for 2003 and 2004 (except for the northern longline fishery, which uses 2003 for quarter 2, and 2002 and 2003 for quarter 3 due to lack of CPUE indices).
 No catch or length-frequency data are included for these years.
 The recruitments for the 5 years are estimated as in the assessment model, with a lognormal penalty with a standard deviation of 0.6.
 Normal approximations to the likelihood profile are generated for SBR, surface catch, and longline catch.